chpc-tech-eval/chpc24-scc-nationals/NWChem/README.md

 Otherwise use the `master` branch

-Detailed instructions and explaination of building, compiling and installing NWChem can be found here ***https://nwchemgit.github.io/Compiling-NWChem.html.***
+Detailed instructions and explainations of building, compiling and installing NWChem can be found here ***https://nwchemgit.github.io/Compiling-NWChem.html.***

 ### Load appropriate modules